 - Use a long, hard to guess and preferably random password for your admin account.
 Using a different admin user is also a good idea.
 Brute force login attempts are made against the default “admin” user, so if that one has a long random password you’re pretty safe there.
 You can use something easier to remember for an alternative admin account if you want, but I recommend you to use something like KeePass to manage long & unguessable passwords anyway.

 Here are some plugins that can help with these tips:

 - WordFence scans your site for possible vulnerabilities by checking your installed WP and plugin files with the ones from the official releases.
 It also helps with the first 2 tips by warning you by email if a plugin or WP itself needs an update.
 Quite handy.

 - All In One WordPress security & Firewall plugin scans your site settings for security vulnerabilities and helps you get rid of them.
 It also has a firewall built in.

 - WP security audit log won’t prevent anything, but it keeps track of logins, updates of plugins etc, so that if something weird happens, you can use it to figure out the “when” and “what”.

 - A backup plugin.
 There are plenty and you should pick one that fits your needs.
-I use BackUpWordPress for a DB backup only, but it can also backup the files.
+I’ve used BackUpWordPress for a DB backup only, but it can also backup the files.
 It sends you an email with either the zipped backup or a link to download it if it’s too big to stuff in the email.
+Another good option is UpdraftPlus which can backup your files & DB to remote storage like Google Drive or Dropbox a.o.
 Your hoster might also have a full backup feature, which is usually the best option anyway as it will backup more than just your WP site.